Health of mothers and babies

-In 2021, around 830 maternity models of care were reported across Australian maternity services, and they can be grouped into 11 major model categories.
+In 2023, around 1,000 maternity models of care were reported across 251 maternity services in Australia, and these can be grouped into 11 different model categories.
 Amongst them:

-Around 500 (61%) models of care are targeted at specific groups of women who share a common characteristic or set of characteristics.
-Aboriginal or Torres Strait Islander identification is a target group in 11% of models.
+- Around 63% of models target specific groups of women who share a common characteristic or set of characteristics, and 37% do not target any group of women.
+The broad target groups of low risk or normal pregnancy, and all excluding high risk pregnancy, are reported in 19% and 11% of models respectively, while Aboriginal or Torres Strait Islander identification is a target group in 11% of models.

 For more information on the health of mothers and babies, see:

-AHMAC (Australian Health Ministers’ Advisory Council) (2011) National Maternity Services Plan, Department of Health and Ageing, Australian Government, accessed 16 March 2022.
+AHMAC (Australian Health Ministers’ Advisory Council) (2011) National Maternity Services Plan, Department of Health and Aged Care, Australian Government, accessed 10 August 2023.

-WHO RHR (World Health Organization Department of Reproductive Health and Research) (2015) WHO statement on caesarean section rates.
-WHO website, accessed 3 March 2022.
+WHO RHR (World Health Organization Department of Reproductive Health and Research) (2015) WHO statement on caesarean section rates, WHO website, accessed 13 August 2023.